Nikkei, Inc.

-Nikkei is an employee-owned company; the law does not allow Japanese newspapers to be publicly traded.
+Nikkei is an employee-owned company; Japanese law does not allow newspaper companies to be publicly traded.

-In addition to the Japan-based The Nikkei newspaper (the world's largest business daily in terms of circulation), Nikkei, Inc. owns and publishes two international publications: the Nikkei Asia weekly newsmagazine and the London-headquartered Financial Times daily newspaper.
+In addition to the Japan-based The Nikkei newspaper (the world's largest business daily in terms of circulation), Nikkei, Inc. owns and publishes two international publications: the Nikkei Asia weekly news magazine and the London headquartered Financial Times daily newspaper.
 Furthermore, it is the owner of the TX Network, of which TV Tokyo is the flagship station.

 Nikkei, Inc.'s current holdings include companies in books, magazines to digital media, database services, broadcasting, and other activities such as economic/cultural events.

 Criticism

 Nikkei Inc. through its main publication The Nikkei is said to have formed an "institutionalized" relationship with the national government through the so-called "press clubs", where large national newspapers such as The Nikkei are given "privileged access to officials, whose perspectives they end up sharing."
 This symbiotic relationship between the government and national newspapers and broadcasters leads publications to "avoiding any actual confrontation with the administration".